codeschool-projects/HTMLPortfolioProject/README.md

 ```

 This will push the `src` folder up to GitHub on the `gh-pages` branch.
 After that, you should be able to open up `http://username.github.io/HTMLPortfolioProject`, where `username` is your GitHub username.

+### SEO
+Search Engine Optimization is the prosess in which we try to enhance our site rank on the search engine.
+After deploying your website you must work on the Search Engine Optimization(SEO).